acvill/findMotifs/README.md

 `PWM()` is used to convert the input position-frequency matrix into a position-weight matrix using `type = "log2probratio"`.
 The parameters of the Dirichlet conjugate prior are adjusted to account for the GC content of the input fasta.
 To save time, the number of `matchPWM()` calls are reduced to one per motif by first concatenating the input fasta into a single sequence with contigs demarcated by non-IUPAC characters.

+There are three parameters that affect the runtime of the script.

+1. The length of the input fasta
+2. The number of motifs represented in the position-frequency table
+3. The [information content](https://en.wikipedia.org/wiki/Position_weight_matrix#Information_content) of each motif.
+Motifs with lower information content will have lower maximum scores, and therefore more matches above the cutoff threshold.

 Future implementations should further increase speed by processing match tables as data frames and not hit-by-hit.